ANHIG/IMGTHLA/wmda/README.md

 * HLA Locus
 * HLA Allele Name
 * Unambiguous Serological Antigen associated with allele
-* Possible Serological Antigen associated with allele
+* Possible Serological Antigen associated with allele, where multiple serologies are reported
 * Assumed Serological Antigen associated with allele
-* Expert assigned exceptions in search determinants of some registries

 This file includes five fields of information, each separated by a semi-colon (;).